 Do you have a homeschool routine set-up, or do you follow a schedule?
 I’m a planner.
 One of those people who like to make lists, just for the sake of checking boxes.

-The list checker and minute by minute planner in me has hindered our homeschool in more ways that I want like to admit.
+The list checker and minute-by-minute planner in me has hindered our homeschool in more ways than I want to admit.
 I’ve spent so much time focusing on what didn’t get crossed off the list, that I failed to see what we learned, and how much fun we had.

 Instead of a super rigid schedule, a wise mom advised me to instead, implement a routine.
 A guideline, of what needs to be done, minus the stress of box-checking.